-Join Matt Piper for an in-depth discussion in this video Quantizing audio, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Quantizing audio, part of Learning Reason 7.

 One of the most powerful new features added to version seven of reason is Audio Quantize.
 And the reason I say this is so powerful is because it really frees up a creative musician working in the studio to work quickly without worrying about completely nailing the timing of every take.
 So if you're a multi instrumentalist who, may be, can play a little bit of base and a little bit of guitar you can put down those parts.
 And if you are little sloppy, it's okay, because you actually can easily go back and fix any timing issue.